Parent Frequently Asked Questions (FAQs)

 KidCheck is always free for parents and guardians.

 Who will have access to the information I put in my KidCheck account?

-Your information is only visible to you, your authorized guardians and then your childcare provider – but only after you check-in for the first time.
+Your information is only visible to you, your authorized guardians and then the childcare organziation – but only after you check-in to their facility for the first time.
 Your data is safe.
 KidCheck uses the same secure data technologies as banks and never asks for personal identification information.
 Additionally, KidCheck never sells any information.

 What is a KidCheck account and why do I need one?